matthieu-grall/ai/README.md

 It is **intended to fit in with existing approaches within organizations**, notably system certification processes.
 However, some or all of these documents may also be used directly, together or separately.

-The backlog is currently the following (maybe one day)...:
+The backlog is currently the following (maybe one day!):
 - use trust criteria to estimate risks on micro-usecases;
 - translate documents in english, once they're mature enough.